 Qualitative research discussions often include a few ‘wishy-washy’ answers to questions.
 Thus it can be difficult to discern differences in meaning.
-For example, in what one person says they ‘like’ versus another, as well as in overall shades of ’like’, ‘love’ etc. Using simple quantitative measures, such as a rating out of 10, provides much more clarity and decision-making substance.
+For example, in what one person says they ‘like’ versus another, as well as in overall shades of ’like’, ‘love’ etc. Using simple quantitative measures, such as a rating out of 10, provides more clarity and decision-making substance.

 Quantitative with added qualitative

-Concluding the quantitative vs. qualitative debate, there will always be a role for ‘pure’ qualitative and quantitative research approaches.
+Concluding the quantitative vs qualitative debate, there will always be a role for ‘pure’ qualitative and quantitative research approaches.
 However, research doesn’t need pigeon-holing into either qualitative or quantitative.

-So consider designing qualitative-quantitative research to offer the benefits of both methods.
+So consider dual qualitative-quantitative research to deliver the benefits of both methods.
 Include face to face contact with consumers to understand as well as gain numerical responses.
 Within this it is also possible to set quotas for consumer types.
 All also helps save time and money.

 So do you need understanding or numbers?
 Or both?
 A creative research agency should guide and inspire their client or prospective new client, even if it goes against what’s in the brief.